-27.12 Reduced Workload Via Buy-out of Credits
+28.12 Reduced Teaching Workload Via Buy-out of Credits

-A Member may request, and the Employer in its absolute discretion may grant, a reduction in the Member's normal teaching load of up to one full course equivalent, in return for which the Member will remit to the Employer an amount equal to the appropriate overload stipend as set out in Article 29.
+A Member may request, and the Employer in its absolute discretion may grant, a reduction in the Member's normal teaching load of up to one full course equivalent, in return for which the Member will remit to the Employer an amount equal to the appropriate overload stipend as set out in Article 30.
 The granting or failure to grant such a request is not grievable.

-ARTICLE 28: SABBATICALS
+ARTICLE 29: SABBATICALS

-28.1 Preamble
+29.1 Preamble

-In recognition of the fact that Members are required as a condition of their employment to continue to develop as scholars and researchers throughout their careers, the Employer maintains a policy of sabbaticals intended for academic study, research, writing, or travel for investigation purposes that provides means by which faculty Members increase their knowledge, further their research, stimulate intellectual interest, strengthen their contacts with the world-wide community of scholars, and thus enhance their contribution to the University on their return.
+In recognition of the fact that tenured Members are required as a condition of their employment to continue to develop as scholars and researchers throughout their careers, the University maintains a policy of sabbaticals intended for academic study, research, writing, or travel for investigation purposes that provides means by which faculty Members increase their knowledge, further their research, stimulate intellectual interest, strengthen their contacts with the world-wide community of scholars, and thus enhance their contribution to the University on their return.
 As such, a sabbatical constitutes a leave from a tenured Member's normal responsibilities of teaching and service to focus on research and scholarship.
 It is also recognized that the number of sabbaticals approved in any given year is a function of the merit of the applications, and the Employer's ability to replace Members on sabbatical when necessary, and/or to maintain program integrity.

-28.2 Years of Full-Time Credited Service
+29.2 Years of Full-Time Credited Service for First Sabbatical